codeurjc-students/2025-QuesosBartolome/docs/readme/Development_Process.md

 - Registered users can place orders to the cheesery and modify them dynamically using a shopping cart.
 - Administrators can view a paginated list of customers.
 - Administrators can view a paginated list of orders placed to the cheesery.

+##### Version 0.2
+Date: March 2026

+**Features**

+Below are the features included in this version:

+- Filter cheeses on the main page by type.
+- View the reviews of the different cheeses.
+- View the profiles of review authors.
+- Registered users can edit their attributes and credentials.
+- Registered users can create reviews and delete their own reviews.
+- Administrators can control cheese stock by adding or removing boxes.
+- Administrators can create new cheeses.
+- Administrators can delete and edit the cheeses of the cheesery.
+- Administrators can ban users.
+- Administrators can delete user reviews.
+- Administrators can finalize orders and generate invoices for those orders.
+- Administrators can reject orders.
+- Administrators can download the PDF invoices generated for the orders.